SAFETY AND BELIEFS

 Panaring makes focusing safe.
 Panaring makes life safe.

-Animals find psychological, emotional and physical safety by opening their eyes and ears, staying still, silent, and panarally alert to everything but nothing in particular.
+Animals find psychological, emotional and physical safety by opening their eyes and ears, staying still, silent, and panarally alert to everything possible.

 The Craziest of Animals